gahjs/e2e-plugin/README.md

 # gah E2E Plugin

-This plugin provides the possibility to run tests in gah with playwright and ava.
+This plugin provides the possibility to run tests in gah with playwright.

 ## Configuration